Get rid of the problem today Call 1300 577 777

 Surface condensation is the result of moisture from the air coming into contact with a cooler surface.
 Occasional beads of moisture on your windows usually aren’t a problem.
 If, however, windows are frequently weeping and stay that way for a length of time, you probably have a condensation issue.

 Condensation, arguably the most common form of dampness, can eventually lead to the growth of mould.
 It forms on internal surfaces when the temperature drops sufficiently below the temperature of moist air inside the property.
-If it is left to develop, condensation can aggravate or trigger health problems such as asthma and other respiratory complaints.
+If it is left to develop, house condensation problem can aggravate or trigger health problems such as asthma and other respiratory complaints.

 Condensation occurs when warm, moist air meets a cold surface such as a window, mirror or wall and causes water droplets to form.
 It can leave water stains, help rot to set in and cause mildew growth.